Bansha: McCarthy family of Springhouse

 The MacCarthy Reagh family of Carbery in West Cork were aristocrats of the old Gaelic order, Princes of the medieval Barony of Carbery.
 Since early in the 15th century, they had their principal seat at Kilbrittain Castle, near Kinsale.
 Denis McCarthy Reagh settled at Springhouse, near Bansha in the late 17th century where he built a mansion and had an estate of 9000 acres, which in its day was considered to be the largest cultivated farm in Europe.
 Owing to the severity of the Penal Laws, his grandson, also named Denis went into exile in France where he died at Argenton, Berry in 1761.
 Justin McCarthy (1744–1811), son of the exiled Denis, realised his father's property and settled at Toulouse.
 He was an accomplished linguist and classical scholar.
 He cultivated the fine arts and possessed one of the finest libraries in France, rivalling the King's collection at Paris.
-Because of his illustrious Irish ancestry, he was ennobled by King Louis XVI as Count of Toulouse in 1776 and was admitted to the honours of the French Royal Court in Paris.
 He and his family resided in splendour at their palatial townhouse at 3, Rue Mage in the city of Toulouse.

 The best known of the Count's children was the Abbe Nicholas Tuite MacCarthy, also known as the Abbe de Levignac after one of the Count's properties.
 He was a famous Jesuit preacher, who is buried in the cathedral of St. Peter in Annecy.
 On Count Justin's death, his extensive estate was dispersed and as part of the family settlements, the townhouse was sold to his youngest son, Justin who resided there until his death at the age of 77 in 1862.
 The residence which was all that remained of the family property was sold in 1873 to a well-known family of bankers - Courtois de Vicoze - in Toulouse and is still a famous banking hall.
-Soon afterwards, the last Count of Toulouse, Nicholas McCarthy Reagh son of Joseph Patrick MacCarthy (1779-1862) and grandson of the original Count Justin bade farewell to the city and so ended the family connection with the place which had lasted for about a century.
+Soon afterwards, the last of the family in Toulouse, Nicholas McCarthy Reagh son of Joseph Patrick MacCarthy (1779–1862) and grandson of the original Count Justin bade farewell to the city and so ended the family connection with the place which had lasted for about a century.
 The Count lived into the 20th century and died in 1906, and this ended the male line in France of the McCarthys of Springhouse after 132 years.

 At home in Ireland, the McCarthy family were noted priest-protectors in penal times and Springhouse was considered a safe haven for priests on the run from persecution.
 A namesake, Donough McCarthy was consecrated Bishop of Cork & Cloyne on 16 Aug.
 1713 in Villa Domus Fontis which was the Latinised equivalent of Springhouse.
-A family member, Edward McCarthy (1739-1823) was a member of the diocesan clergy of Cashel & Emly and served as parish priest of Ballinahinch and Killoscully.
+A family member, Edward McCarthy (1739–1823) was a member of the diocesan clergy of Cashel & Emly and served as parish priest of Ballinahinch and Killoscully.